Connect with us

 We cannot afford to come up with very good regulations that are never implemented.

-We therefore call upon the government to fast-track the enactment of the Matiang’i proposal compelling all housing development firms to register as members of EARB to help weed out rogue housing development firms.
+We, therefore, call upon the government to fast-track the enactment of the Matiang’i proposal compelling all housing development firms to register as members of EARB to help weed out rogue housing development firms.

-Our team of correspondents comprises experienced journalists and guest contributors who cover a wide range of topics in their reporting – including breaking news, opinion and in-depth investigative reports.
+Our team of correspondents comprises experienced journalists and contributors who cover a wide range of topics in their reporting – including news, opinion and in-depth investigative reports.